dcunha95/VRPSolverInstall/README.md

 Stop-Transcript
 ```

-If the script asks to reboot the machine, please do so, repeat steps 2 and then continue the setup by running:
+If the script asks to reboot the machine, please do so, repeat steps 2 (open PowerShell as administrator) and continue the setup by running:

 ```powershell
 cd ~\Downloads\VRPSolverInstall-main